 How to Possibly Not Enter Kosovo Legally

 Option 1.
-Enter Serbia from Kosovo and Exit Kosovo via non-Serbian border
+Enter Kosovo from Serbia and Exit Kosovo via non-Serbian border

 If you first enter Serbia, then travel to Kosovo and exit the country through a non-Serbian border it will mean that Serbian immigration will have no record of you ever leaving the country.
 This might cause issues if you try to re-enter Serbia at a later date as immigration could claim you have overstayed your visa.